starknet-edu/starknet-accounts/README.md

     <h1>StarkNet Account Abstraction</h1>
     <br>
 </div>
 Welcome!
-This is an automated workshop that will explain what account abstraction is and how you can leverage it to create powerful custom acounts contracts.
+This is an automated workshop that will explain what [account Abstraction](https://perama-v.github.io/cairo/account-abstraction)  is and how you can leverage it to create powerful custom acounts contracts.
 It is aimed at developers that:

 - Understand Cairo syntax